Ohne Maulkorb

-Ohne Maulkorb (without a muzzle) was an Austrian children's TV series produced by Österreichischer Rundfunk that aired from April 9, 1967 until 1987 on ORF 2.
+Ohne Maulkorb (Without a Muzzle) was an Austrian teenager and youth TV series produced by Österreichischer Rundfunk that aired from 9 April 1967 until 1987 on ORF 2.
 It was originally a studio talk show that subsequently included current reports of the political and cultural affairs and youth culture.
-In the 1980s it discussed the newly emerging DJ phenomenon in New York City.
+In the early 1980s, for instance, it discussed the newly emerging DJ-ing phenomenon in New York City.